rhadp/automotive-image-builder/contrib/secure-boot/README.md

 ```

 This generates the `secureboot-keys` directory that contains various
 files.
-Note that it asks for a passwordk for the generated PKCS#12
+Note that it asks for a password for the generated PKCS#12
 file.
 This can optionally be supplied to the script from a file like
 so: